Navigation » List of Schools » East Los Angeles College » Physiology » Physiology 001 – Introduction to Human Physiology » Winter 2021 » Lab Exam 2

 A whether antigens are identical, related or unrelated

-C the concentration of antibodies in a sample
+C the concentration of neutrophils in a blood sample

 Question #6